Journalism Guidelines

 What are examples of the journalism you support?

-Among recent recipients of our Journalism grants is The Trace, a non-partisan, nonprofit newsroom dedicated to shining more light on the country’s gun violence crisis.
-With our funding, The Trace has reported on gun violence impacts and gun safety legislation and policies in Chicago and the Great Lakes, collaborating with regional media partners.
+Among recipients of our Journalism grants is The Trace, a non-partisan, nonprofit newsroom dedicated to shining light on the country’s gun violence crisis.
+With our funding, The Trace reports on the causes and impacts of gun violence in Chicago and the Great Lakes, in collaboration with regional media partners.

-Another grant recipient is Bridge Michigan magazine, a statewide news organization, and its sister newsroom, Bridge Detroit, both operated by the nonprofit Center for Michigan.
-Our funding has supported Bridge’s coverage of the environment and other key issues behind public policy and civic life in Michigan.
+Another grant recipient is Bridge Michigan, a statewide news organization, and its sister newsroom, Bridge Detroit, both operated by the nonprofit Center for Michigan.
+Our funding has supported Bridge’s coverage of politics and government, the environment, and other key issues behind public policy and civic life in Michigan.

-Among other news organizations we support are Block Club Chicago, Chalkbeat, Open Campus, and Midwest Energy News.
+Among other news organizations we support are Chicago Public Media, Block Club Chicago, Chalkbeat, Open Campus, and Energy News Network/Midwest Energy News.
 We have funded issue-focused reporter workshops through the Poynter Institute for Media Studies, the Association of Health Care Journalists, Editorial Writers Association, and others.

 Do you provide general operating support for news organizations?

-Only in rare, limited circumstances.
+Only in limited circumstances.
 Our journalism funding is primarily issues- and project-based.

 Do you fund documentary filmmaking?